-On designated days during the school year, students will either attend school on a 2-hour delayed schedule or attend school for a half day to allow for teacher clerical duties and/or professional development.
+On designated days during the school year, students will attend school for a half day to allow for teacher clerical duties and/or professional development.
 These days are listed in red on the monthly calendar grids.
+Throughout the year, students may also attend school on a 2-hour delay due to weather conditions or testing schedules.